November 11, 2019

 This probably unique, cushion-shaped mono-pusher chronograph was made by Patek Philippe in 1928 and was sold in 1931.
 There is good reason why these dates might sound familiar to most of us, as we are presently living in a global economy that is, for the most part, hindered by a major economic crisis.
 In 1929 the Great Depression affected the watch industry much more severely than the one that we have been experiencing lately.
 Nevertheless, it was the “best clients” of certain watch brands who played a major role in keeping their favorite manufactures going.
 Part of this was by requesting, and paying hefty premiums for, one-of-a-kind models.

 The piece above is believed to be one of those made-to-order watches, one of only a handful cushion-cased chronographs produced by Patek Philippe.
 More importantly, it was the only single button chronograph in white gold that Patek has ever produced.
 That made this watch all the more desirable for collectors.
-It further has a timeless design which is made complete with white gold spade hands and applied Breguet-numerals.
+It further has a timeless design that is made complete with white gold spade hands and applied Breguet-numerals.
 Beyond the mere rarity of the combinations of materials and design elements that are found on this watch, it is important to remember that this piece was made nearly 90 years ago yet it looks, and functions, as well as anything produced ever since then.
 In doubt?
 Just take a look at the recently released Reference 5950, a remarkably similar watch by Patek that debuted in 2010.
-Consider the rarity, importance and power in withstanding the passage of time and the $3.6 million dollar price will seem just that little bit easier to take in.
+Consider the rarity, importance, and power in withstanding the passage of time and the $3.6 million dollar price will seem just that little bit easier to take in.

 Patek started manufacturing the Reference 2499 in 1951 and produced around ten each year, for over 35 years.
-For most collectors, the importance and perceived value of this model lies in its perfectly proportioned case and dial layout, combined with the three complications that define some of the most desired references of Patek even today: a perpetual calendar, phase of the moon indication and chronograph.
+For most collectors, the importance and perceived value of this model lie in its perfectly proportioned case and dial layout, combined with the three complications that define some of the most desired references of Patek even today: a perpetual calendar, phase of the moon indication and chronograph.
 Its desirability is further proven every time when a 2499 comes up for auction with it consistently being one of the most important lot of any sale.
-While only 349 pieces of this reference exist, nearly all of them were produced in yellow gold as only about 10 were made in pink gold, and just 2 were cased in platinum.
+While only 349 pieces of this reference exist, nearly all of them were produced in yellow gold as only about 10 were made in pink gold, and just two were cased in platinum.

 Those last two pieces were actually produced not for sale but to stay within Patek, as a celebration of the three and a half decade long production run of this iconic piece.
 One of those two post-production platinum models did eventually leave Patek, at the historic “The Art of Patek Philippe” auction in 1989, and was sold privately until it ended up with rock legend and serious watch collector Eric Clapton.
 It was, and will certainly remain, the only white-metal 2499 in private hands.
 Since it left Patek, it was available to the public for the first time when it was sold by Christie’s in 2012.
 The final bid for the 2499/100P exceeded 3.6 million US dollars.